 Jump on your bike at Pont Perignon (Perignon bridge, named after M. Perignon who exploited wood in the region) and enjoy the adventure 😉

-You will successively discover the drowned forest and its hundreds of bleached logs, to carry on in the tropical forest.
+You will discover the thousands of bleached logs in the drown forest, before you carry on in the tropical forest.
 There you will get to see the 1.000 years kaori tree and discover a unique vegetation, isolated from the rest of the world for thousands of year.

 After, the giant Kaori, cycle 3 more kilometres, and you will reach Pont Germain (bridge Germain), an ideal place for a swim in the blue water of the river.
 Appreciate the moment before enjoying your picnic in an exotic scenery.

 So why did we call our tour “BLUE river park on RED bikes”?
 Blue is obviously because of the colour of the river.
-RED because whatever colour the bike is when you start the tour, it will become RED by the end of the day, as the iron-rich ground has this particular reddish rust colour.
+RED because whatever colour the bike is when you start the tour, it will become RED by the end of the day.
+The soil is rich in iron giving it his particular reddish rust colour.

-Please contact us for availability, before booking online.
+Please contact us for availability.
 Thank you, Merci, Oleti

 DEPARTURE/RETURN LOCATION: your hotel or Airbnb in Noumea.